What is a Breast Lift?

-Patients can expect some bruising, swelling, and discomfort following their breast lift surgery.
+Patients can expect some bruising, swelling, and discomfort following their surgery.
 After a few days, it should be easier to move around comfortably, but strenuous activity must be avoided for at least three weeks.
-A support bra must be worn for the first few weeks of recovery to support the breasts as they heal.
+Patients must wear a support bra for the first few weeks of recovery to support the breasts as they heal.

 You should be able to resume your regular exercise routine in 7 to 10 days.
 It is recommended that you slowly ease your body into more strenuous activities, such as weightlifting.

 When Will I See My Breast Lift Results?